© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Hoyle Mouth Cave is a scheduled monument protected by Cadw under reference PE427.
 View the official record →

-Hoyle Mouth Cave is a prehistoric rock shelter located in Pembrokeshire, Wales, which has yielded archaeological evidence of human occupation spanning the Mesolithic and Neolithic periods.
+Hoyle Mouth Cave is a prehistoric rock shelter and cave site located in Pembrokeshire, Wales, designated as a scheduled ancient monument.
 It is designated a Scheduled Ancient Monument by Cadw under reference PE427.

 Hoyle Mouth Cave dates from the prehistoric period, and is classified as a cave.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Hoyle Mouth Cave is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is PE427.